Should You Refuse To Fly American Airlines?

 Flyers Hate:

-The densified American Airlines domestic product which has less legroom than ever before.
+The densified American Airlines domestic product has less legroom than ever before.

 The lack of communication about delays when compared to other airlines.